 Greenhouse and other trace gases have great importance in atmospheric chemistry and for radiation budget of the atmosphere-biosphere system (Crutzen et al., 1991).
 Hydroxyl radicals (OḢ) are very reactive oxidizing agents, which are responsible for the oxidation of almost all gases that are emitted by natural and anthropogenic activities in the atmosphere.
 Atmospheric CO2 measurements are very important for understanding the carbon cycle because CO2 mixing ratios in the atmosphere are strongly affected by photosynthesis, respiration, oxidation of organic matter, biomass and fossil fuel burning, and air–sea exchange process (Machida et al., 2003).

-The present study brings out first continuous measurements of atmospheric GHG’s using high precision Los Gatos Research’s- greenhouse gas analyser (LGR-GGA) over Shadnagar, a suburban site of Central India during the period 2014.
-In addition to GHG’s observations, we have also made use of an automatic weather station (AWS) data along with model/satellite retrieved observation during the study period.
+The present study brings out first continuous measurements of atmospheric GHGs using high precision LGR-GGA over Shadnagar, a suburban site of Central India during the period 2014.
+In addition to GHGs observations, we have also made use of an automatic weather station (AWS) data along with model/satellite retrieved observation during the study period.
 Details about study area and data sets are described in the following sections.

 Study Area